 Return on Equity = Net Profit ÷ Shareholders Equity

 ROE is measured against cost of equity in order to determine the efficiency of CXDC’s equity capital deployed.
 Its cost of equity is 17.53%.
 Given a discrepancy of -4.84% between return and cost, this indicated that CXDC may be paying more for its capital than what it’s generating in return.
 ROE can be split up into three useful ratios: net profit margin, asset turnover, and financial leverage.
 This is called the Dupont Formula:

 ROE = profit margin × asset turnover × financial leverage

 ROE = (annual net profit ÷ sales) × (sales ÷ assets) × (assets ÷ shareholders’ equity)

 ROE = annual net profit ÷ shareholders’ equity

 Essentially, profit margin shows how much money the company makes after paying for all its expenses.
-The other component, asset turnover, illustrates how much revenue China XD Plastics can make from its asset base.
+The other component, asset turnover, illustrates how much revenue CXDC can make from its asset base.
 Finally, financial leverage will be our main focus today.
-It shows how much of assets are funded by equity and can show how sustainable the company’s capital structure is.
-Since ROE can be inflated by excessive debt, we need to examine China XD Plastics’s debt-to-equity level.
-At 95.39%, China XD Plastics’s debt-to-equity ratio appears balanced and indicates its ROE is generated from its capacity to increase profit without a large debt burden.
+It shows how much of assets are funded by equity and can show how sustainable CXDC’s capital structure is.
+Since financial leverage can artificially inflate ROE, we need to look at how much debt CXDC currently has.
+Currently the debt-to-equity ratio stands at a balanced 106.34%, which means its ROE is driven by its ability to grow its profit without a significant debt burden.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.